rdkcentral/tasecureapi/reference/README.md

 This component is the SecAPI TA that is responsible for processing client requests.
 The TA is intended to run in a TEE.

+#### taimpltest

+This is a SecAPI unit test suite that must be run from inside a TA against the TA code directly.
+It executes tests as if another TA were calling into the SecApi 3 TA.

+#### util

+This is a library that implements utility functions used by the other libraries.

+#### utiltest

+This is a unit test suite for testing the utility library functions.

 ## Versioning

 SecAPI version is specified using 4 numbers.
 The first 3 contain the major, minor, and point release